tari-project/rfcs/src/RFC-0155_TariAddress.md

 The checksum is only included when encoding the address as bytes, hex, or emojis.
 For the checksum, the: [DammSum](https://github.com/cypherstack/dammsum) algorithm is employed, with `k = 8` and `m = 32`, resulting in an 8-bit checksum.

+#### Payment ID
+Tari includes an optional encrypted bytes field with a max size of 256 bytes.
+This field allows you to store bytes that are encrypted on chain, on the UTXO.
+This can be used to track payments etc. When included into the Tari address, the sent UTXO will include this payment id.

 ### Encoding
 #### Bytes
 When generating a byte representation of the wallet, the following format is used: